Club America Logo

 Los Cremas Logo 1938

 The Club America logo of this period is fundamentally different from the others.
 It’s a triangle in a red frame.
 On a cobalt background, an eagle with raised wings is placed.
-The bird is drawn from the side, and its lower half is hidden behind a circle with North and South America.
+The bird is depicted in profile, with its lower half obscured behind a circle that encompasses North and South America.
 The powerful claws of the feathered predator are visible at the bottom.
-The team’s initials are done in an extra bold font.
+The team’s initials are in an extra-bold font.
 The grotesque capital glyphs in ruby color are visible in the dark space.

 1947 – 1949